 Europlanet 2024 RI provides FREE access to the world’s largest collection of planetary simulation and analysis facilities.

-- Five Planetary Field Analogues (PFA) from Botswana to Iceland to support current and forthcoming missions to Mars, the Moon and the icy moons of Jupiter.
+- Six Planetary Field Analogues (PFA) from Botswana to Iceland to support current and forthcoming missions to Mars, the Moon and the icy moons of Jupiter.

 - Twenty four Distributed Planetary Laboratory Facilities (DPLF) to enable the simulation or characterisation of planetary conditions and materials, plus eleven further facilities offered by the Korea Basic Science Institute (KBSI) in South Korea.

 Europlanet 2024 RI’s Transnational Access (TA) programme supports all travel and local accommodation costs for European and international researchers to visit these facilities and field sites.